brohaut/brohaut.github.io/_posts/2018-08-25-DoC-feeling.markdown

 ---

-We demonstrate that median of multiple individual ratings obtained for a given patient is highly correlated with the clinical diagnosis based on the CRS-R. We conclude that nursing staff’s expertise can be used and quantified to distinguish Minimally conscious patients from patients in the vegetative/unresponsive wakefulness state.
+We demonstrate that **median of multiple individual ratings obtained for a given patient is highly correlated with the clinical diagnosis based on the CRS-R**.
+We conclude that nursing staff’s expertise can be used and quantified to distinguish Minimally conscious patients from patients in the vegetative/unresponsive wakefulness state.

 ___
 ***Figure 2.
 DoC-Feeling score compared to the gold standard (CRS-R):***